Bundesliga: The bizarre reality of attending a ghost game | DW | 31.05.2020

-Ghost games are curious occasions for players, but journalists are also adjusting to the new normal in the Bundesliga.
+Ghost games are curious occasions for players and fans, but journalists are also adjusting to the new normal.
 DW's Tom Gennoy watched Wolfsburg vs. Eintracht Frankfurt from a spacious Volkswagen Arena press box.

 In the moments prior to kick-off, a bone-chilling chorus of howling wolves echoed around the Volkswagen Arena.
 The sound was accompanied by a thudding heartbeat, its powers of intimidation amplified by well-timed flashes of the floodlights to round off a terrifying introduction.